OL Reign beats Chicago 3-2 in long-awaited return to Cheney Stadium

 And Rapinoe, her entire team and most of the Chicago club kneeled while the national anthem played.
 Rapinoe was alone and scrutinized when she started to kneel in 2016 in protest of police brutality and social injustices.
 The May 2020 killing of George Floyd, a Black man, by a white Minnesota officer was a tipping point for a global racial reckoning that included the Reign.

-All it took were rousing cheers from the socially distanced crowd to make it seem like Rapinoe never left.
+All it took were rousing cheers from the socially distanced crowd of 1,105 to make it seem like Rapinoe never left.
 The forward made her first NWSL start since 2019, helping collect a 3-2 win in the Challenge Cup tournament.

+“It was a whirlwind,” Reign center back Madison Hammond said of the match during a video conference call with media.

 It was actually Rapinoe being substituted out of the match at halftime that broke open the scoring for the Reign.
 Forward Tziarra King, an offseason pickup from the former Utah Royals FC, had a goal and an assist to star for the Reign.